OtavioHenrique/otaviovaladares.com/_posts/2018-09-10-logic-programming-new-way-of-thinking.md

 * `assert(fact).` adds fact to your base.
 * `retract(fact).` removes fact of your base.

-Don't feel scared, this is like any REPL of any interpreted language.
+Don't feel scared, this is like any REPL of an interpreted language.

-This aspect of Prolog can look strange and make some people feel confused at the beginning, but don't worry.
+This aspect of Prolog can look strange and make some people feel confused at the beginning but don't worry.

 Syntactically both queries and facts can look the same, but you can easily differ by the context.